 The Members of the Board of Directors are elected for three-year terms, which may be renewed.
+Two of the Directors are elected by staff, and represent the company's employees.

-Two of the Directors are elected by staff, and represent the company's employees
+After the Annual General Meeting of Shareholders held on 24 May 2013, five out of the Week of the Annual General Meeting of Shareholders held on 24 May 2013, five out of the twelve Directors elected by shareholders are women, and four different nationalities are represented on the Board.
+Nine Board members quality as independent, a proportion that largely exceeds the recommendations of the Afep-Medel code for corporate governance, which provides that a least half of the Board be composed of independent Directors.

-After the Annual General Meeting of Shareholders held on 24 May 2018, five out of the welve Directors elected by shareholders are women, and four different nationalities are represented on the Board.
-Nine Board members qualify as independent, a proportion that largely exceeds the recommendations of the Afep-Medelf code for corporate governance, which provides that at least half of the Board be composed of independent Directors.
+An Audit Committee with a majority of independent members

-An Audit Committee with a majority of independent members The powers devoted to the Audit Committee have been split between the Financial Statements Committee, composed of 80% of independent Directors, and the Internal Control Risk Management and Commitage Committee
+The powers devoted to the Audit Committee have been split between the Financial Statements Committee, composed of 80% of independent Directors, and the Internal Control, Risk Management and Compliance Committee.